Welcome to 2nd Grade

 Welcome to 2nd Grade!
 My name is Katie Pettibone.
 I graduated from Oakland University in 2009 with a Bachelors Degree in Elementary Education and a major in Language Arts.
 I am trained in DIBELS, Reading Horizons, and MLPP.

-This is my 8th year here at Immanuel.
+This is my 9th year here at Immanuel.
 I taught 7th grade my first year and am now going on my 6th year of teaching 2nd grade.
-I taught Sunday School here for 5 years as well as VBS for 7 years.
+I taught Sunday School here for 5 years as well as VBS for 8 years.
 I have been coming to church at Immanuel all of my life, in fact, I was baptized here by Pastor Mike!
-I live in Clinton Township with my husband of 7 years, Andrew and our son, Jackson who will be starting 3 year old preschool here at Immanuel.
-We have 2 cats, Chloe and Thomas.
+I live in Clinton Township with my husband of 8 years, Andrew and our son, Jackson who is in 4 year old preschool here at Immanuel.
 I look forward to getting to know each and every one of the children and parents as we embark on a wonderful journey together with God.

 Mrs. O'Meara's Field Trips